Aristotle-Metadata-Enterprises/aristotlemetadata.com/src/legal/aristotle-cloud-hosting-trial-agreement.md

 * (p)	Platform means the trial version of the web based software application developed by Aristotle comprising the database and server system on computer hardware which will be accessed and used by the Subscriber for the management and organisation of Data.
 * (q)	Platform Subscription Agreement means the master Platform Subscription Agreement between Aristotle a client whereby the Aristotle provides the client with full access to the Platform and associated services in consideration for a fee.
 * (r)	Schedule means a schedule to this Agreement.
-* (s)	Start Date means the date listed in Item 2 of the Schedule.
+* (s)	Start Date means the date you first click “I agree” (or similar button or checkbox) or use or access a Cloud Product, whichever is earlier.
 * (t)	Subscriber means the Client and its Personnel who have been granted a trial to use the Platform by Aristotle.
 * (u)	Terms of Use is a reference to the Host Website’s conditions.
 * (v)	Trial Period means the agreed Start Date to the End Date (inclusive) as set out in the Schedule unless terminated earlier by either party.